Jyyunrin/group5_softwareengineering/UserGuide.md

 ## 1. Introduction

 ### What is FANGO?
+`FANGO` is a just-in-time language companion designed for travellers, learners, and curious explorers.
+Instead of studying lessons, you learn from the world around you—by snapping a photo of real-world objects.

+`FANGO` instantly identifies the object, translates it into your chosen language, pronounces it aloud, and gives you practical phrases you can use immediately.

 ### Who is this guide for?
+Anyone using the `FANGO` mobile or web app to translate objects, learn vocabulary on the go, or personalize their language-learning experience.

 ## 2. Getting Started
 ### Creating an Account